 • Liability coverage with limits of 50/100/50: $1,202

-• 100/300/100 liability with a $500 comprehensive and collision deductible: $3,261
+• Full coverage (comprising liability, comprehensive and collision) with liability limits of 100/300/100 liability with $500 comprehensive and collision deductibles: $3,261

 In the example above, 50/100/50 means $50,000 for injuries you cause in an accident, up to $100,000 per accident and $50,000 for property damage.
+The rates are quoted on a teen policy.

 But the price a 20-year-old driver actually pays depends on many factors, ranging from the insurance company you choose to where you live and the coverage limits you want.